 Students must obtain advisor approval and meet the prerequisites and any other required approvals for the class.
 Instructor permission as well as approval by the associate dean of the college offering the course is required.
 The course work required is at the discretion of the instructor.
 Once a student opts to audit a course, the audit status of the course cannot be changed.
-First-year students may not audit classes.
 A signed Petition to Audit must be presented to the Office of the Registrar during the designated audit-add period.
 Excluded courses are co-op, labs, language courses, any off-campus course, any online course, and any course required for the major or degree.
 Audits carry no academic credit.